 The most important thing out of all of these for me is how the fibre takes the dye.
 Does the fibre absorb the pigment evenly throughout the fibre or is it splotchy?
 A smoother spin on the yarn and even diameter throughout will create a smoother and more beautiful finished yarn after the dyeing process is complete.

 Evenly smooth yarn also creates consistent results from one skein to another making it easy to replicate my dyeing process with the same colors coming out of my dye pot each time.
 As someone who writes dye tutorials for this blog, I always test a dye and note the steps to try it out before I write a full post so getting the same color and result again and again is essential and something I see first hand every month!

 Last but certainly not least, one of the things that makes Knomad Yarn different and special is their transparency and how they create beautiful yarn with the environment in mind.
 There is an entire behind the scenes blog series showing each step of the process in creating their beautiful yarns.
 You can virtually explore each step of the process and conceptualize how your skein was created.
-If you look at the bottom of the pages on the “Yarn by Fiber” tabs and learn more about the different fibers.
-Personally, I love cute animals and I love seeing the different adorable creatures who kindly grew the fibers I love to use!
+If you look at the bottom of the pages on the “Yarn by Fibre” tabs and learn more about the different fibres.
+Personally, I love cute animals and I love seeing the different adorable creatures who kindly grew the fibres I love to use!